inspr/core-legacy/docs/workspace_init.md

   type: ppctype1
 ```

-**3) Channel Type YAML**
+**3) Type YAML**
-Both Channels use the same Channel Type to define the kind of message that goes through them.
-So we must specify the kind, apiVersion and then the Channel Type information for it to be created in the same context (the same dApp) as the Channels'.
+Both Channels use the same Type to define the kind of message that goes through them.
+So we must specify the kind, apiVersion and then the Type information for it to be created in the same context (the same dApp) as the Channels'.
 First we create "/ctypes" folder and _ct1.yaml_:

 ```zsh